staticjax/kathleen-website/src/pages/posts/knowledge-interest-and-motivations-surrounding-self-managed-medication-abortion-among-patients-at-three-texas-clinics.md

 thumb_img_alt: ""
 content_img_path: /images/wow_hand_mouth_pills.png
 content_img_alt: ""
-excerpt: "> Considering or attempting self-managed abortion may be part of the pathway to seeking in-clinic care, particularly among those experiencing access barriers.
-However, considerable interest in medication self-management as an alternative to the clinic also suggests a demand for more autonomous abortion care options."
+excerpt: Considering or attempting self-managed abortion may be part of the pathway to seeking in-clinic care, particularly among those experiencing access barriers.
+However, considerable interest in medication self-management as an alternative to the clinic also suggests a demand for more autonomous abortion care options.
 seo:
   type: stackbit_page_meta
   title: Knowledge, interest, and motivations surrounding self-managed medication